Sudaraka88/LDWeaver/README.md

 <a href="https://www.ncbi.nlm.nih.gov/nuccore/NC_011900.1" target="_blank">ATCC
 700669 reference genome</a> using
 <a href="https://github.com/tseemann/snippy" target="_blank">snippy</a>.
-Since this is only a part of an alignment, set \<check_gbk_fasta_lengths = F\>, forcing LDWeaver to ignore the mismatch in sequence lengths between the genbank reference and the fasta alignment.
+Since this is only a part of an alignment, set
+\<validate_ref_ann_lengths = F\>, forcing LDWeaver to ignore the mismatch in sequence lengths between the genbank reference and the fasta alignment.
 Several additional options are also used, see `help(package="LDWeaver")` for details.

 ``` r
 # devtools::install_github("Sudaraka88/LDWeaver")